RarelyCharlie/rarelycharlie.github.io/_listen/listen05.md

 # {{ page.title }}
 {: data-section="{{ page.serial }}"}

 As a listener, what you do is provide emotional support to members.
-The method used to provide emotional support at 7 Cups is called active listening.
+The method used to provide emotional support at 7 Cups is called *active listening*.

 Active listening is well established and widely used throughout the world, not just at 7 Cups.
 You can find many resources to help you understand active listening—for example, on other websites.